 IV Iron Treatment Information

-As per the delegation from our Medical Director, we are pleased to offer IV Iron therapy.
+As per the delegation from our Nurse Practitoner, we are pleased to offer IV Iron therapy.

 However, before a patient can be considered for an iron IV, it is important to conduct a thorough evaluation to determine the root cause of iron deficiency anemia.
 Understanding the underlying cause is crucial, as treatment must target the root cause to effectively address the condition